 For the average job seeker, there is a wealth of information out there highlighting the best strategies for finding positions on niche job boards, preparing a professional resume, updating your LinkedIn profile, managing your online presence, and leveraging your social media profiles to help in your search for employment.
 Since that information is readily accessible on a number of websites, and because the executive job search is a whole different animal, this article will focus on four specific strategies all executives in the construction industry must have in their toolbox when looking for new challenges.

-1. Contact a recruiter that specializes in your industry and career level.
-Once you’ve found a suitable candidate (or 2–3 potential recruiters to work with), interview them to find out if they can actually help expedite your job search and put you in a position to secure the high-level opportunities that pique your interest.
+Once you’ve found a suitable executive recruiter (or 2–3 potential candidates to work with), interview them to find out if they can actually help expedite your job search and put you in a position to secure the high-level opportunities that pique your interest.
 Ask them about the companies they’ve worked with recently and the types of positions they’ve helped to fill over the past six months or a year.
 If they’ve only been filling project manager or superintendent roles, you’ll know they may not be the right partner to help you reach your goals.
 If you engage more than one recruiter, be careful.
 Working with multiple recruiters may lead to your resume being submitted more than once for the same position.